LiuHanpei/FPGA_ML_Temp/README.md

 ## Description
 This repository contains Python and C++ implementations of fundamental deep learning operations, including:

-Batch Normalization
+·Batch Normalization

-Activation Functions (ReLU, Tanh)
+·Activation Functions (ReLU, Tanh)

-Fully Connected (Linear) Layers
+·Fully Connected (Linear) Layers

-Standard & Depthwise Convolutions
+·Standard & Depthwise Convolutions

 Each operation is implemented in Python (for generating test data and reference results) and in C++ (for efficient computation, designed for FPGA deployment with HLS optimizations).